rockstor/rockstor-doc/ups-setup/ups_setup.rst

 * **Internal UPS name** -  Single word ie "ups" and no special characters (" = # space, backslash).
 Netclient systems will use this as their nut monitor reference ie "ups@rockstor.lan".
 * **UPS Description** - Human friendly name for this UPS.

+**Please note that there are additional security concerns with running nut in netserver mode: if you are not aware of these then please use standalone mode**

 ..  image:: nut_netserver.png
     :scale: 80%
     :align: center